 Assume two panoramic image-based models constructed at known locations in a common environment, displayed as the two cylinders with the texture map of the environment in Figure 5.1.
 The global localization algorithm presented in this section calculates, from a single planar image captured by the robot, the position and orientation of the robot with respect to either one of the two panoramic models.
 The vertical axes of the two panoramic models are aligned and parallel to the image plane of the robot's camera.
 The localization algorithm uses a set of corresponding vertical lines as features for the two panoramic models and the planar image.
 Note that the vertical lines remain vertical when projected on a cylinder and are not transformed into curves like horizontal or arbitrary lines.
-The correspondence problem is not considered in this application, but is assumed that corresponding lines is performed manually.
+The correspondence problem is not considered in this application, but is assumed that corresponding features already exist.
+For the experiments, the process of detecting corresponding lines is performed manually.